dangtom700/StudyApp_V2_May18_2024/data/Task List.md

 - [ ] Read a chapter of [[BOOKS/mastering large language models.pdf|mastering large language models]]
 - [ ] Read a chapter of [[BOOKS/semiconductor microchips and fabrication a practical guide to theory and manufacturing.pdf|semiconductor microchips and fabrication a practical guide to theory and manufacturing]]
 - [ ] Read a chapter of [[BOOKS/what every engineer should know about the internet of things.pdf|what every engineer should know about the internet of things]]

+Thu, May 30, 2024

+- [ ] Read a chapter of [[BOOKS/small signal audio design.pdf|small signal audio design]]
+- [ ] Read a chapter of [[BOOKS/ultimate freedom beyond free will.pdf|ultimate freedom beyond free will]]
+- [ ] Read a chapter of [[BOOKS/artificial intelligence and society 5.0 issues opportunities and challenges.pdf|artificial intelligence and society 5.0 issues opportunities and challenges]]